PFM37/blinkrer/README.md

 # Blinkrer
-The Base the browser, blnkr uses
+The Base the browser, blinkr uses